Nose Piercings: Guide & Images

 These are also done on the nostril, but higher up than traditional nostril piercings are.
 Whereas the lower nostril piercings are done near the crease, this one is above that.

-Because it’s so high up and can be relatively harder to reach, you can’t use any type of jewelry you want for this piercing.
+As it’s so high up and can be relatively harder to reach, you can’t use any type of jewelry you want for this piercing.
 Studs are a good choice for this one, although you can also use L-shaped pins.
 If you’re a fan of hoops, you’ll be disappointed to know they don’t work well with this type of piercing.

-But one word of caution is in order about this piercing – it does have a higher chance of migration than many other piercings do simply because of how shallow it goes in your skin.
+However, one word of caution is in order about this piercing – it does have a higher chance of migration than many other piercings do simply because of how shallow it goes in your skin.

 Migration is what happens when your body is rejecting the piercing and trying to push it out, like it would with a splinter or anything else it deems a foreign object.
 If migration is suspected, you’ll see the piercing getting closer to the surface of the skin, and if that occurs, your piercing will be a thing of the past – it’ll have to be taken out.